merative/spm-chatbot/README.md

-# IBM Curam SPM assistant assets
+# IBM Cúram Social Program Management (SPM) Virtual Assistant sample application and cookbook

-This repository contains the assets and the runbook to integrate SPM with IBM Watson Assistant
+This repository contains the assets and the cookbook to integrate SPM with IBM Watson Assistant.

+The cookbook is available at this URL: [https://ibm.github.io/spm-chatbot/](https://ibm.github.io/spm-chatbot/)